woss/fork-vector/rfcs/2021-01-08-5843-encdoing-decoding-format-vector.md

 ## Plan Of Attack

-Incremental steps that execute this change.
-Generally this is in the form of:
+The following steps are generally the incremental steps to execute this change.
+To summarize first we need to support a v2 config with both the `Vector` source _and_ the `Vector` sink.
+The v2 config will be backed by a GRPC implementation over Tonic that we will clearly document as an `Internal Only` API.
+Once fully implemented and tested we will deprecate the `Vector` v1 config in the off-chance a user is leveraging these sources and sinks.
+At this point it might be good to dive into optimization of our protobufs.
+Once GRPC has settled in we may wish to remove support for TCP.
+This last step is optional in the case that we need the source and sink to leverage a different transport or protocol for integrating into other systems.

-- [ ] Implement HTTP/1.1 with batching and v2 config (similar to the Lua transform)
+- [ ] Implement GRPC via Tonic and v2 config (similar to the Lua transform)
-- [ ] Implementent HTTP/2
+- [ ] Deprecate TCP
 - [ ] Optimize Protobufs implementation
-- [ ] Deprecate HTTP/1.1 and TCP
-- [ ] Remove HTTP/1.1 and TCP support?
+- [ ] Remove TCP support (optional)